 Research With Comorbidities and Special Populations

-Findings to date indicate WET is effective for patients that have severe and chronic PTSD symptoms, and psychiatric comorbidity, such as depression (4,14,20,22-24) and substance use disorders (19,21).
-Moreover, WET is comparably effective at significantly reducing co-morbid depression symptoms among individuals with PTSD as CPT (4).
+Findings to date indicate WET is safe and effective for PTSD patients with comorbid mood disorder symptoms, (4,6, 26-29) substance use disorders, (30,31), suicidal risk (17,19,26), and eating disorders (20).
+WET is as effective as CPT at significantly reducing co-morbid depression symptoms (4).

 Back to Top